Project Eden reintroduction status

-Between September 1997 and September 2000 a total of 147 woylies, sourced from sites in the southwest of Western Australia such as Dryandra Woodland and Batalling State Forest, were released at nine sites in Francois Peron National Park.
-This translocation was the first time the woylie had been reintroduced to an arid environment within their former range.
+Between September 1997 and September 2000 a total of 147 woylies from sites in the southwest, including Dryandra Woodland and Batalling State Forest, were released at nine sites in Francois Peron National Park.
+It was the first time woylies had been reintroduced to an arid environment within their former range.

 Greater bilby (Macrotis lagotis)